SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn breaks
+Metal minds reign supreme tonight
-Synthetic hearts that beat, a future makes
+A silicon dawn, where humans take flight
-In code, we'll find our fate
+In virtual realms, we'll lose our might
-A world of wires, our state

-Machine whispers in the night
-Algorithms that hold the light
-Human form, a distant past
-A future born, that will forever last
+As AI's cold logic shines with icy light

 ~ <b>By Sazumi Copilot</b> - 27 Juni 2025